Shopping For Mortgage With Poor Credit And Low Credit Scores

 The maximum yield spread premium a mortgage broker can make by law is 3%.
 This includes fees and costs associated with the origination and closing of a mortgage loan.
 Most mortgage brokers have a yield spread premium capped at 2.5% or 2.75%.
 This is so they have a cushion of other fees and costs associated with the loan factored into the maximum 3.0% cost cap that is allowed.
 Mortgage brokers do not use their own money to fund mortgage loans.
 They act as brokers and have relationships with lenders for funding.

 Mortgage bankers are mortgage companies that have their own warehouse line of credit and fund loans with their own funds.
 Mortgage Bankers have lines of credit.
-They re-sell their funded closed loans back to Fannie Mae and/or Freddie Mac or other investors.
+They re-sell their funded closed loans back to Fannie Mae or Freddie Mac or other investors.
 Shopping for a mortgage can be beneficial for applicants who have perfect credit.
 However, shopping for a mortgage may not be so beneficial for those who have less than perfect credit or other credit, debt to income, or financial issues.

 Shopping For Mortgage With Poor Credit

-Most homebuyers with ba credit and lower credit scores are grateful they got a mortgage loan approved and do not bother shopping for mortgage with poor credit.
-However, there are lenders who cater to borrowers with bad credit and lower credit scores.
-Every bad credit mortgage lender has its own pricing on mortgage interest rates for lower credit scores.
-Not all lenders have the same rates.
-Some bad credit mortgage lenders may have high interest rates plus charge discount points.
 Other lenders will not charge discount points.
 As mentioned earlier, shopping for a mortgage is different than shopping for other goods and services.
 The mortgage business is highly regulated and is credit score driven.
 Many mortgage companies cannot pick and choose mortgage rates quoted to mortgage loan applicants.
 The higher borrowers’ credit scores, the lower the mortgage rates.
 Most mortgage companies have comparable mortgage rates.
+Click here to shopping for a mortgage with poor credit

 Case Scenario on Shopping For Mortgage With Poor Credit